adamisom/collab-canvas/docs/phase3/phase3d-advanced.md

 ### Implementation Strategy

 **Alignment Algorithm:**
-- Calculate bounding box for each shape
+- Calculate bounding box for each shape using shared `getShapeBounds` utility
 - Find reference edge/center based on operation
 - Move shapes to align to reference
 - Preserve shape sizes
+- Use `Promise.all()` for parallel updates (better performance)

 **Distribution Algorithm:**
 - Sort shapes by position